hbctraining/main/workshops/workshop_lead_responsibilities.md

     - Lessons
     - Any language updates on the schedule page

-6. Check workshop repo to see if there are any issues to be addressed
+6. Check workshop repo to see if there are any GitHub issues to be addressed

-7. Clear Google Form Responses
+7. Clear Google Form Responses from homework links

 8. PollEverywhere:
     - Remove old questions